Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 for each GPU.
 Most fields are self describing.
 The Power Cap field is especially useful in managing compute power efficiency and lowering the cap, which can result in more level loading and overall lower power usage for little compromise in performance.
 The Energy field is a derived metric that accumulates GPU energy usage, in kWh, consumed since the monitor started.
 Note that total card power usage may be more than reported GPU usage.
 Energy is calculated as the product of the latest power reading and the elapsed time since the last power reading.

 You will notice that there are no clock frequencies or valid p-states for the Vega 20 card.
-This is due to a change in frequency vs voltage in this generation of GPUs.
-The P-state table for Vega 20 is a definition of frequency vs. voltage curves.
-I am not certain how to read current frequencies or modify curves, so these features are disabled in the utilities for Vega 20 and other GPU's that use this approach.
+This was due to a limitation in the first drivers that supported Vega 20 which has a change in the way frequency vs voltage is managed.
+In later version of the drivers, actual clock frequency and p-states are readable.
+The P-state table for Vega 20 is a definition of frequency vs. voltage curves, so setting p-states to control the GPU is no longer relevant, but these concepts are used in reading current states.

 The Perf Mode field gives the current power performance mode, which can be modified in with amdgpu-pac.
 These modes affect the how frequency and voltage are managed versus loading.
-Also a very important parameter when managing compute performance.
+Ths is a very important parameter when managing compute performance.

 Executing *amdgpu-monitor* with the *--plot* option will display a continuously updating plot of the critical GPU parameters.
 ![](amdgpu-plot_scrshot.png)

 ## Using amdgpu-plot
 In addition to being called from *amdgpu-monitor* with the *--plot* option, *amdgpu-plot* can be ran as a standalone utility.
-Just execute *amdgpu-plot --sleep N* and the plot will update at the defined interval.  it is not recomended to run both the monitor with an independently executed plot, as it will result in twice as many reads from the driver files.
+Just execute *amdgpu-plot --sleep N* and the plot will update at the defined interval.
+It is not recomended to run both the monitor with an independently executed plot, as it will result in twice as many reads from the driver files.
 Once the plots are displayed, individual items on the plot can be toggled by selecting the named button on the plot display.
 Currently, the plot module will eventually freeze, so it is not recomended to run for an extended period of time.
 If you know of a solution to this problem, let me know.

 ## Using amdgpu-pac
 By default, *amdgpu-pac* will open a Gtk based GUI to allow the user to modify GPU performance parameters.
 I strongly suggest that you completely understand the implications of changing any of the performance settings before you use this utility.
 As per the terms of the GNU General Public License that covers this project, there is no warranty on the usability of these tools.
 Any use of this tool is at your own risk.

 To help you manage the risk in using this tool, there are 2 modes in which GPUs are written to.
 By default, a bash file is created that you can review and execute to implement the desired changes.
 Here is an example of that file:
 ```
 #!/bin/sh
 ###########################################################################